ISFA’s competitions run in line with ISFA’s overarching aim of “delivering football enjoyment for boys and girls in the 21st century”.

 Matches not completed by the closing date for the round must take priority over all other school games which should be postponed or cancelled if necessary.
 Any team failing to comply with this rule may be disqualified from the tournament.
 The final decision on the date and venue of matches not completed by the closing date for the round will rest with I.S.F.A.

-8. DURATION OF MATCHES: All matches will consist of 40 minutes each way.
-In the event of a draw after 80 minutes play, an extra-time period of 10 minutes each way will be played.
-If the match is still drawn at the end of extra-time, then penalties will be taken (as laid down in the Laws of Association Football) to determine the winning team.
+Matches will consist of 40 minutes each way.
+In the event of a draw, an extra-time period of 10 minutes each way will be played.
+If the match is still drawn at the end of extra-time, then match will be decided by the taking of kicks from the penalty mark (as laid down in the Laws of Association Football).

 In the event of the home school encountering difficulties in appointing match officials, then they should contact the Tournament Secretary for advice, preferably at least one week in advance of the fixture.

-12. SUBSTITUTES: Teams may nominate three substitute players who may be used during the match.
+Teams may nominate three substitute players who may be used during the match.
 The names of the three nominated substitutes must be declared to the referee before the start of the match.
-In the Final Tie only, teams may nominate five substitute players, of whom three may be used during the match.
+In the Final Tie only, teams may nominate five substitute players, all of whom may be used.
 In all matches, the principle of “repeated” substitutes will be used.
 A player who has been substituted during a match then becomes a substitute and may, in turn, replace another player at any time, subject to the substitution being carried out in accordance with Law 3 of the Laws of the Game

-14. MATCH REPORT FORM: Masters in charge shall be responsible for completing accurately the Match Report Form, to be presented to the referee before the start of the match.
+Masters in charge shall be responsible for completing accurately the Match Report Form, to be presented to the referee before the start of the match.
 Any team giving inaccurate information will be liable to penalty including, in extreme cases, disqualification from the tournament.
-The referee shall enter the score, scorers and details of any disciplinary offences and shall return the form to the I.S.F.A.
-Disciplinary Secretary.
+The referee shall enter the score, scorers and details of any disciplinary offences.
+The home school will be responsible for returning the form to ISFA.

-(b) Any player receiving two cautions during the competition will be suspended from his school's next match in the competition.
+b) Any player receiving two cautions during the competition will be suspended from the next match in ISFA competitions for which he/she is eligible to play.

-(c) Single cautions that are received up to and including the Third Round of the tournament and have not resulted in a suspension will expire prior to the Fourth Round.
+(d) Single cautions that are received up to and including the Fourth Round of the tournament and have not resulted in a suspension expire prior to the Fifth Round (quarter-final)

 (e) Cautions and pending yellow card suspensions will expire at the end of the season.
 Pending suspensions resulting from red card offences will be carried forward to the following season.

-(f) Should the Referee report a particularly serious offence, then the Disciplinary Secretary, after appropriate consultation, may increase the automatic suspension.
+f) Should the Referee report a particularly serious offence, the Disciplinary Secretary, after appropriate consultation, may increase the automatic suspension.

-16. SPECTATORS: Appropriate provision must be made for spectators of both teams.
+Appropriate provision must be made for spectators of both teams.
 All schools, whether playing at home or away, will be responsible for the behaviour of their own spectators, including pupils, parents and other supporters.
-From the quarter-finals onwards, and at all other matches at which more than a few spectators are expected, it is mandatory for safety reasons that all spectators are kept back from the touchlines by a distance of not less than three yards by means a rope or barrier.
+From the semi-finals onwards, and at all other matches at which more than a few spectators are expected, it is mandatory for safety reasons that all spectators are kept back from the touchlines by a distance of not less than three yards, and if possible at least five yards, by means a rope or barrier.

-(b) Where a player is suspended from the Final, having been sent off in the semi-final or because of serious misconduct, his suspension will include him being banned from the pitch, its surrounds and the technical areas for the duration of the Final.
+b) Where a player is suspended from the Final, having been sent off in a previous match or because of serious misconduct, his suspension will include him being banned from the pitch, its surrounds and the technical areas for the duration of the Final.
 In exceptional circumstances, Master i/c football at his School may apply in writing to the Chairman of ISFA for this to be reviewed.

 20. TROPHY OWNERSHIP: The trophy shall be the property of the Independent Schools Football Association.
 The school winning the tournament shall be responsible for the safe keeping of the trophy whilst under the care and custody of that school and shall be responsible for its return to the Independent School Football Association by 1st February in the year following their victory.
 The trophy should be returned in the same condition as that in which it was received.